Mrs Watson Vs AusPost | When Digital Transformation Leaves Users Behind.

 So I scanned the QR code on the print-out stuck to the wall and I filled an online form out about HS codes (what?)
 The result was a message that said I didn’t need one.

-Eventually I found the right online customs form and started filling out on my phone.
-I didn’t have my glasses with me so struggled to do this.
+I went back to the print-out, noticed a second QR code and eventually found the right online customs form.
+I started filling it out on my phone, struggling to read it as I didn’t have my glasses with me.
 (Zooming wasn’t working).

-I then hit a wall because I didn’t have the recipient’s phone number.
+I then hit another wall because I didn’t know the recipient’s phone number.

-Back in line, I explained my problem.
+Back in line, I waited, then explained my problem.
 The cashier said “in that case you should fill out the customs pack that I gave you first and buy a bigger padded bag”.

 (If you’re wondering why she didn’t suggest that first time around, ditto).